fantasmoio/Fantasmo-iOS-SDK/README.md

 Camera-based localization is the process of determining the global position of the device camera from an image.
 Image frames are acquired from an active `ARSession` and sent to a server for computation.
 The server computation time is approximately 900 ms. The full round trip time is then dictated by latency of the connection.

 Since the camera will likely move after the moment at which the image frame is captured, it is necessary to track the motion of the device continuously during localizaiton to determine the position of the device at the time of response.
 Tracking is provided by `ARSession`.
 Conventiently, it is then possible to determine the global position of the device at any point in the tracking session regardless of when the image was captured (though you may incur some drift after excessive motion).

-### Anchors

-Localization determines the position of the camera at a point in time.
-If it is desired to track the location of an object besides the camera itself (e.g., a scooter), then it is possible to set an anchor point for that object.
-When an anchor is set, the location update will provide the location of the anchor instead of the camera.
-The anchor position is determined by applying the inverse motion since the anchor was set until the localization was request was made.

-### Semantic Zones

-The utility of precise localization is only as useful as the precision of the underlying map data.
-Semantic zones (e.g., "micro-geofences") allow your application to make contextual decisions about operating in the environment.

-When a position is found that is in a semantic zone, the server will report the zone type and ID.
-The zone types are as follows:

-+ Street
-+ Sidewalk
-+ Furniture
-+ Crosswalk
-+ Access Ramp
-+ Mobility parking
-+ Auto parking
-+ Bus stop
-+ Planter

 ## Usage